mikeizbicki/ucr-cs100/assignments/linux/README.md

 Install Linux on your personal desktop/laptop computer.
 I personally use the [Debian](http://www.debian.org/) and [Slackware](http://slackware.org) distributions, but you're free to choose whatever distribution you like.
 The lab machines use [CentOS](http://www.centos.org).

 There are two ways you can install Linux.
 The first is as a dual boot operating system.
 Every Linux distribution's installer will walk you through how to do this.
+But be careful!
+It's very easy to accidentally erase all your old data!
+So make backups first!

 The second option is as a virtual machine inside of your windows/mac computer.
 This is a little trickier to set up, but some people find it more convenient.
 I don't care which method you choose.

 **RECOMENDATION:** Make this a group activity.
 Get together with some of your classmates and spend a Saturday installing Linux on everyone's computers.
 It will be a lot more fun this way, and you'll be able to help each other out when you get stuck.